apollographql/apollo/docs/source/references/apollo-engine.md

 #### `response.data`

 As mentioned, Apollo Server **never** sends the contents of this field to Graph Manager.
-The responses from your GraphQL service stay on-prem.
+The responses from your GraphQL service stay internal to your application.

 #### `response.errors`